-DO NOT install the memory chip(s) with power to the telephone entry system turned ON.
-Attempting to install the memory chip(s) with power on will irrevocably damage the chip(s).
-The memory chip(s) are static sensitive components.
+DO NOT install the memory chip with power to the telephone entry system turned ON.
+Attempting to install the memory chip with power on will irrevocably damage the chip.
+The memory chip is a static sensitive component.
 Discharge any static electricity from your hands by touching a proper ground device before touching the control board.
-Handle the memory chip(s) with care, the pins bend easily.
+Handle the memory chip with care, the pins bend easily.

-DO NOT install the memory chip(s) UPSIDE DOWN. this will cause permanent damage to the chip(s).
+DO NOT install the memory chip UPSIDE DOWN.
+This will cause permanent damage to the chip.
 Be sure that the memory chip is seated correctly in the socket.

-Discharge any static electricity from your hands by touching a proper ground device before installing chip(s)!
+Discharge any static electricity from your hands by touching a proper ground device before installing chip!